Close Quarters Carbine

 Test Two: Close Quarters Carbine Skills

-String One: Student fires two shots to body and one at head, at first of three targets, in 3 seconds.
+String Two: Student fires two shots to the body and one at head, at first of three targets, in 3 seconds.
 Then repeat on target two, and repeat on target three.

 Scoring: To pass Test Two, all hits must be in the 9-ring, with 3 hits in head, (inside the non-scoring border).

 NOTE: 50 rounds total.
 All shooting starts from low ready (45 degree), safety on, finger indexed on frame of rifle.
-All timing is done via stop watch, with reaction times not included in times to complete drill.
+All timing is done via electronic timer or stop watch, with reaction times not included in times to complete drill.